Diphtheria is a life-threatening infection that spreads easily. The infection most commonly attacks the tonsils, throat, and nose.

 series.
 This protects against

 .
 A single dose of Tdap vaccine is recommended for children aged 11 years or older, even if they did not receive the DTaP.
-A booster should be administered every 10 years after, or after exposure to tetanus if necessary.
+A booster should be given every 10 years after, or after exposure to tetanus if necessary.

 Centers for Disease Control and Prevention